 Though the list of musicians who have covered “Beautiful Dreamer” is too long and laborious to document, some standouts who have tackled the song include Bing Crosby, The Beatles, Roy Orbison, Sheryl Crow, Ray Price, Tony Orlando, Al Jolson, and Bobby Darin.
 Versions of the song have also been heard in Gone With The Wind, The Twilight Zone, Batman, Office Space, The Simpsons, and That’s So Raven.

-The video was shot, recorded, and edited by Cheston Van Huss of Effigy Media (with additional camera support by Sam Kirchoff).
+The video was shot, recorded, and edited by Cheston Van Huss of Effigy Media (with additional camera support by Samantha Kirchoff).
 Grant Steskal engineered lighting.
 Travis Whitty produced the opening sequence.
 Public Domain is sponsored by Colectivo Coffee Roasters, Wilson Center Guitar Festival, and Transfer Pizzeria Café.